K-L-University-Hyderabad/Time-Based-One-Time-Password-Verification-System/README.md

 # Time-Based-One-Time-Password-Verification-System
+Note: The whole description of the project (code and outputs) is in TEAM-2_Review-4.pdf

 During the Covid-19 pandemic, almost all jobs and activities to be limited, relying on the internet network.
 Data security in an internet network is most important and needs to be a concern for internet users.

 The internet network is a public network, which is vulnerable to security attacks.
 Attacks may occur to retrieve user data in the form of a username and password.